ChantelleAA/ChantelleAA/README.md

 - 🧬 **Quantum machine learning** for EEG/MEG signal classification
 - 💬 **Multilingual object detection and translation** using Gradio, Whisper, and NLLB
 - 🔍 **Sector classification APIs** using NLP, LangChain, and custom rule-based mapping
-- 💻 **Visual App Builder** for giving lay people the ability to create apps easily using user friendly interface (kind of like Canva)
+- 💻 **Visual App Builder** for giving lay people the ability to create apps easily using user-friendly interface (kind of like Canva)

 ---